JoeBwonKenobi/NYCRestarauntInspections/README.md

 ![Distribution of Box Scores for inspections](https://github.com/JoeBwonKenobi/NYCRestarauntInspections/assets/117705408/53c31b9b-b282-431a-81f9-1e7a8221b24d)

+- The majority of the restaurants score between 5-30, which is a passing score.

 These are the average inspection scores for each boro.
 The lower the score, the better the inspection turned out.

 ![Average Inspection Score for Pizaa Restaurants in each Boro](https://github.com/JoeBwonKenobi/NYCRestarauntInspections/assets/117705408/c816f6b4-19e1-45b5-b801-d4427ace5d17)

+- Brooklyn's average is actulally the worst overall amoungst all the boros.

 This visualization shows the distribution of Restaurants by Specific Boro

 ![Screenshot 2024-01-01 122336](https://github.com/JoeBwonKenobi/NYCRestarauntInspections/assets/117705408/f8a10d62-29a0-4ed8-ba9b-8e695291c8af)

+- This shows that Brooklyn has the second highest number of restaurants, second only to Manhattan.

 These are the average scores for Pizza Restaurants in each boro